keremciu/sketch-iconfont/README.md

 - You can easily add it now in sketch.

 > `A Problem of the Developer:`
-> When you want to learn the alias of the icon which is added from a designer, you don't need to look all of too much icons to find it.
+> When you want to learn name of the icon which is added from a designer, you don't need to look too much icons to find it.

 - You can easily learn it now in sketch.